-Administrators establish three Student Learning Objectives (SLOs) on measures they select.
+Administrators establish two Student Learning Objectives (SLOs) on measures they select.
 In selecting measures, certain parameters apply:

 - All measures must align to Common Core State Standards and Connecticut Content Standards.
-In instances where there are no such standards that apply to a subject/grade level, districts must provide evidence of alignment to research-based learning standards. - At least one of the measures must focus on student outcomes from subjects and/or grades not assessed on state-administered assessments. - One measure must include the cohort graduation rate and the extended graduation rate, as defined in the State's approved application for flexibility under the Elementary and Secondary Education Act.
-All protections related to the assignment of school accountability ratings for cohort graduation rate and extended graduation rate shall apply to the use of graduation data for principal evaluation.
+In instances where there are no such standards that apply to a subject/grade level, districts must provide evidence of alignment to research-based learning standards. - At least one of the measures must focus on student outcomes from subjects and/or grades not assessed on state-administered assessments. - For administrators in high school, one measure must include the cohort graduation rate and the extended graduation rate, as defined in the State's approved application for flexibility under the Elementary and Secondary Education Act.
+All protections related to the assignment of school accountability ratings for cohort graduation rate and extended graduation rate shall apply to the use of graduation data for principal evaluation. - For administrators assigned to a school in "review" or "turnaround" status, indicators will align with the performance targets set in the school's mandated improvement plan.